 CLEAN YOUR FREEZER

 There's bound to be weird crumbs and sticky stuff when it comes to storing food.
 We all have it.
 And let's hope no one ever judges us by the toxic crud in the bottom of our freezer.

 Do not skip the cleaning step.
 With your freezer (or at least part of it) empty, clean it 'til it gleams.
 Use a vacuum to suck out any crusty stuff you can, then use some cleaning spray and hard core scrubbing to get the rest of it out.
 If the cleaning spray doesn't do the trick, try an E-Cloth with hot, soapy water, lay it on top of the gunk, and let it soak.
 It'll look and smell a LOT better when you're finished and put you in your happy place for sure!

 TAKE YOUR INVENTORY AS YOU PUT IT BACK

 Put all of the food back and try your best to organize it rationally as you do!
 Here’s the important kitchen inventory part: write down every item as you go and note which section you put it in.
 That may sound daunting, but it’s not as bad as it sounds.
-I start with the bigger items that don’t get used as much and put those things at the bottom of the freezer.
+We start with the bigger items that don't get used as much and put those things at the bottom of the freezer.

 - Top mini drawer: Small, random items and items we use regularly, like butter, cream cheese, string cheese, bagged shredded cheese, yogurt, breads, frozen sandwiches, and ice cream.